rhymeyang/Se/docs/308B/BusinessResilience.md

 The various types of tests are discussed next.

-- **Document Review**
-  - A _document review_ test is a review of some or all disaster recovery and business continuity plans, procedures, and other documentation.
+**Document Review**<br/>A _document review_ test is a review of some or all disaster recovery and business continuity plans, procedures, and other documentation.
 Individuals typically review these documents on their own, at their own pace, but within whatever time constraints or deadlines have been established.

 The purpose of a document review test is to review the accuracy and completeness of document content.
 Reviewers should read each document with a critical eye, point out any errors, and annotate the document with questions or comments that can be sent back to the document’s author(s), who can make any necessary changes.